Remedies in Singapore constitutional law: Article 4

 Article 4 of the Constitution affirms that it is the supreme law of Singapore and that "any law enacted by the Legislature after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void".
 The date of the Constitution's commencement is defined as 9 August 1965, the date of Singapore's independence.

 Article 4 implies that the High Court may void a piece of legislation to the extent of its inconsistency with the Constitution.
 At present, it is unclear how the Court will apply this requirement.
 If, say, an entire piece of criminal legislation or one of its provisions is found to be void, a person alleged to have committed an offence created by the impugned legislation may be able to escape liability.
 To circumvent this, a test of severability, also known as the "blue pencil" test, has been established in the UK.
 If the unconstitutional parts of the legislation are severable from the constitutional parts, the latter are preserved and remain valid and enforceable.
 In Director of Public Prosecutions v.
 Hutchinson (1988), the House of Lords held that two forms of severability must be established for a law to be held partially valid – textual severability and substantial severability.
 A provision is textually severable if it remains grammatical and correct after severance.
 It is substantially severable if its substance after severance remains true to its "legislative purpose, operation and effect".
-However, the court also recognized that a rigid adherence to the test of textual severability may result in unreasonable consequences.
+However, the court also recognised that a rigid adherence to the test of textual severability may result in unreasonable consequences.
 It may defeat legislation with a substantial purpose clearly within the lawmaker's power but, by oversight, which was written in a way that exceeded that scope of power.
 Hence, the "blue pencil" test may still apply to rescue a provision that is not textually severable as long as it does not alter the substantial purpose and effect of the impugned provision.